seritools/seritools.github.io/content/blog/2019-07-08-ida-72-password/index.md

 >
 > — [me in reply to hishe](https://devco.re/blog/2019/06/21/operation-crack-hacking-IDA-Pro-installer-PRNG-from-an-unusual-way-en/#comment-4512903087)

-It probably was a well-educated guess by hishe that lead to IDA 7.2 being finally pried open.
+It probably was a well-educated guess by hishe that led to IDA 7.2 being finally pried open.
 Discarding the first generated number after setting the seed was everything that had to be changed to make it work (with DRand48):

 ```rs
 for i in pos..(pos + 0xFF_FFFF) {